 It is not a fashion accessory, it is a tool and should be treated as such.
 You don’t need to nor should you wear a belt all the time on every exercise.
 You do not need a belt for biceps curls or lat pulldowns!
 Your belt should fit tight, if it feels comfortable and you can leave it on for your whole workout then it is not tight enough and you will not be getting any of the benefits from wearing it.
 It gives most of its benefits on lower body dominant exercises - such as squats, deadlifts, lots of strongman events and Olympic lifts.
 But not all the time - as you get closer to maximum weight then you may want to use the belt for performance and safety.

 You should definitely NOT wear a belt if you have health conditions like uncontrolled high-blood pressure or conditions that can be exacerbated by intra-abdominal pressure like a hernia.

-SEE OUR FULL BELT RANGE HERE
+SEE OUR FULL RANGE OF BELTS HERE